soundasleep/jevon.org/wiki/composer.md

 ==The requested package could not be found in any version, there may be a typo in the package name.==

-I got this error while trying to install a forked package.
+I got this error while trying to install a forked package https://github.com/soundasleep/html5lib-php.

 # Check that the package `composer.json` is referencing the new package name and GitHub URL everywhere.
 # Check that you have pushed your changes to Github.